JTG947/bfhexplorer/README.md

 - A list of proposals
 - Blockchain parameters

-## How is Dexplorer different from other explorers?
+## How is BFHDEXplorer different from other explorers?

-`Dexplorer` is only a frontend app, meaning there is no cache or pre-processing.
+`BFHDEXplorer` is only a frontend app, meaning there is no cache or pre-processing.
 It pulls data from RPC as needed.

 ## Contributing